-Should the panel have any feedback on AHRC policy, process or documentation, this can be discussed and recorded once all applications have been assigned a final grade and ranked.
-If there is not sufficient time to discuss this at the end of the meeting, the chair may collate any comments from panellists via email before forwarding them to AHRC staff.
+Should the panel have any feedback on AHRC policy, process and/or documentation, this can be discussed and recorded once all applications have been assigned a final grade and ranked.
+If there is not sufficient time to discuss this at the end of the meeting, the Chair may collect and collate any comments from panellists via email before forwarding them to an AHRC officer.
 These will be formally recorded and used by AHRC to inform the future development of processes.